Khaledayman9/Handwritten-Digit-Recognizer/README.md

 ![error3](https://github.com/user-attachments/assets/2824a19c-2dab-4b86-8d90-9f137fc75699)

 ## Some Unique Test Cases:
-- Some digiits can be confusing to humans and Deep learning models like this one, you cant verify whether the person typed 1 or 7.
+- Certain digits, like 1 and 7, can be difficult to distinguish for both humans and deep learning models.
+This can lead to ambiguity in predictions, making it challenging to verify the correct input.
 ![error](https://github.com/user-attachments/assets/1ec8c4cf-9fdd-4845-9efa-729738ad4d22)